fuzail-pixel/PRodigy_ML_01/README.md

 #### Datasets
 The dataset: 1. train.csv - the training set 2. test.csv - the test set 3. data_description.txt -  has full description of each column, 4. sample_submission.csv
 Dataset link that was provided : https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data?select=test.csv

+#### Technologies Used:
+1.Python: programming language used.

+2.pandas: Utilized for data manipulation and analysis.

+3.Matplotlib:for data visualization.

+4.Seaborn:for plotting

+5.scikit-learn: Provides machine learning tools for building regression models, feature scaling, and polynomial feature generation.